Priscy94/Quality-queens-wk-6-1-bookstore/docs/tests/Qualityqueens_final-report.md

 The primary objective of this testing cycle was to evaluate the quality, functionality and usability of the E-commerce Bookstore application before its initial release.
 Specifically, our testing aimed to:
 - Validate that all core e-commerce features function according to specifications, particularly book catalog browsing, search, shopping cart and Paystack payment integration.
 - Ensure the application provides a consistent and responsive experience across different browsers and devices.
 - Verify the security and validation of user inputs, especially in the checkout form and payment flow.
 - Assess the functionality of the administrative interface for inventory management.

-### 2. Areas Covered
+## 2. Areas Covered

-#### 2.1 Functional Testing
+### 2.1 Functional Testing
 The following functional areas were thoroughly tested:
-- Book Catalog & Search
+- **Book Catalog & Search**
   - Browsing all books
-- Search by full title, partial keyword and author
+  - Search by full title, partial keyword, and author
   - Case-insensitive search
   - "No results" message handling
-- Shopping Cart & Checkout
+- **Shopping Cart & Checkout**
   - Add/remove items
   - Update item quantity
-- Calculate subtotal, tax (8%) and total
+  - Calculate subtotal, tax (8%), and total
   - Form validation (required fields, email format)
   - Order summary review
-- Payment Processing
+- **Payment Processing**
   - Integration with Paystack gateway
-- Handling of successful, failed and cancelled payments
+  - Handling of successful, failed, and cancelled payments
   - Currency support validation (NGN, GHS, USD, ZAR)
-- Admin Inventory Management
+- **Admin Inventory Management**
   - Admin authentication and authorization
   - Create, Read, Update, Delete (CRUD) operations for books (Partially tested, major issues found)

-#### 2.2 Non-Functional Testing
+### 2.2 Non-Functional Testing
 The following non-functional areas were tested:
+- **Performance Testing**
+  - Response time for critical user journeys (browsing, search, checkout) was validated through automated Selenium scripts.
-- Compatibility Testing
+- **Compatibility Testing**
-Testing across Chrome v119, Firefox v118 and Edge v119
+  - Testing across Chrome v119, Firefox v118, and Edge v119
-- Responsive design on standard PC, Tablet and Mobile screen sizes
+  - Responsive design on standard PC, Tablet, and Mobile screen sizes
-- Usability Testing
+- **Usability Testing**
   - Navigation flow and intuitive design
   - Clarity of error messages
-- Security Hygiene
+- **Security Hygiene**
   - Input validation on checkout form

-### 3. Areas Not Covered
+## 3. Areas Not Covered

 The following areas were not included in this testing cycle:
-- Backend API Integration Testing
+- **Backend API Integration Testing**
   Reason: Focus of this cycle was on front-end functionality and user workflows.
-- Performance/Load Testing
-Reason: This is scheduled for a subsequent cycle after core functional issues are resolved.
-- Full Accessibility Audit
+- **Full Accessibility Audit**
   Reason: Basic keyboard navigation was tested, but a full audit with screen readers is pending.
-- Payment Gateway Security Penetration Testing
+- **Payment Gateway Security Penetration Testing**
    Reason: Relies on the security of the third-party Paystack service.

 ### 4. Testing Approach

 #### 4.1 Test Strategy
 Our testing approach combined manual and automated testing to ensure comprehensive coverage.
 **Manual Testing:** The majority of test cases were executed manually to explore UI behavior and user experience thoroughly.